-Project Management Institute (PMI)'s members are primarily professionals.
+Project Management Institute (PMI)'s members are primarily project management professionals.
 PMI provides a certification program, an online bookstore, job listing, news and events announcements, and few magazines and a journal.

 - 2. a.
-Inputs are coal, iron ore, and scrap metal.
-There are two different processes to make steel slabs.
-One requires converting the coal into coke, melting the iron ore in a blast furnace using the coke, and making liquid iron into liquid steel in a basic oxygen furnace using some scrap steel.
-The other process is using the electric arc furnace to melt scrap steel.
-Both processes then test the liquid steel in their ladle metallurgy facility, and then use continuous casting to make steel slabs which are stored.
-When needed, slabs are reheated and rolled thinner in the roughing mill, and then rolled into rolled sheets in the finishing mill.
-These hot rolled sheets are stored.
-Later most are further processed in the cold roll mill into galvanized and tincoated sheets.
-Also, some tubes are made.
-A process flow diagram for Dofasco is given in Chapter 6's Internet Exercises.
-The outputs are steel slabs, hot-rolled steel, cold-rolled steel and tubes. - b.
-The quality is controlled in the metallurgy facilities. - c.
-The inventories include iron ore, coal, scrap steel, slabs, hot rolled, and cold rolled steel.
+Inputs are coal, iron ore, and limestone. - b.
+Process operations including converting the coal into coke, melting the iron ore in a blast furnace using the coke and limestone, and making liquid iron into liquid steel in a basic oxygen furnace or an electric arc furnace.
+Both then use continuous casting to make steel slabs which are stored outside.
+When needed, slabs are reheated and rolled thinner in the roughing mill, and then rolled into rolled sheets.
+These hot rolled sheets are either sold or stored.
+Later the stored hot rolled sheets are further processed in the cold roll mill into galvanized and tin-coated sheets.
+Also, some tubes are made. - c.
+The outputs are steel slabs, hot-rolled steel, cold-rolled steel and tubes.